-If you owned any of our Notes on September 10, 2009, as reflected in our Note register, you may vote in the election for the Noteholder Director Nominees, subject to the approval by our stockholders of Proposal 1 (the Charter Amendment Proposal).
+If you owned any of our Notes on June 24, 2009, as reflected in our Note register, you may vote in the election for the Noteholder Director Nominees.
 Holders of our shares of common stock, as such, do not vote in the election for the Noteholder Director Nominees.

-In the election for the Noteholder Director Nominees, each Noteholder is entitled to one vote for each \$2.541667 in aggregate principal amount of outstanding Notes he or she holds.
-The Noteholder Director Nominees are elected to our Board if he or she receives the favorable vote of at least a majority of the outstanding principal amount of the Notes, either in person or by proxy, voting as a separate class.
+In the election for the Noteholder Director Nominees, each Noteholder is entitled to one vote for each \$10.00 in aggregate principal amount of outstanding Notes he or she holds.
+The Noteholder Director Nominees are elected to our Board if he or she receives the favorable vote of at least two-thirds of the outstanding principal amount of the Notes, either in person or by proxy, voting as a separate class.
 Under this format, abstentions and broker non-votes will affect the outcome of the election.